EISCAT Peer-reviewed Program experiments

 Applicants will be formally informed of the outcome of the review process by email to the contact address provided in the application.
 This letter will state whether the application has been successful, and the time which has been awarded.
 One should note that this might not be the full amount of time originally requested.
 This is often the case for new experiments, especially if they propose to employ any of the EISCAT facilities in a novel manner.
 Any restrictions which the Panel may have placed on the use of the time will also be stated, as will any comments or queries which they might have expressed.
 If the full amount of time requested has not been granted, then an explanation will always be given.
 Feedback to applicants will also be given whenever an application is unsuccessful.

-- After the first deadline, 15 November 2012, the applicants would be informed before 10 December, in order to allow possible experiment sheduling in January 2013.
+- After the first deadline, 1 November 2015, the applicants will be informed before 10 December, in order to allow possible experiment sheduling in January 2016.

-- After the second deadline,1 May 2013, the applicants would be informed before 10 June, in order to allow possible experiment scheduling in July 2013.
+- After the second deadline, 1 May 2016, the applicants will be informed before 10 June, in order to allow possible experiment scheduling in July 2016.

 Observer's reporting requirement